 The Colorado Public Deposit Protection Act (PDPA) requires that all local government entities deposit cash in eligible public depositories.
 Eligibility is determined by state regulations.
 Amounts on deposit in excess of federal insurance levels must be collateralized by eligible collateral as determined by the PDPA.
-PDPA allows the financial institution to create a single collateral pool for all public funds held.
-The pool is to be maintained by another institution or held in trust for all the uninsured public deposits as a group.
+PDPA allows the financial institution to create a single collateral pool for all public deposits as a group.
 The market value of the collateral must be at least equal to 102% of the uninsured deposits.
 At December 31, 2024, the Authority had bank deposits with a carrying balance of \$5,866,711.
 The bank balances were \$5,680,922 of which \$500,000 was covered by the federal deposit insurance and \$5,180,922 was collateralized with securities held by the pledging financial institution's trust department or agent in the Authority's name.